 3. Swing on the Tarzan swings and swoosh down the two-story slides at Pier 6 playground.

-4. Count the fish and turtles at the Brooklyn Botanic Garden’s Japanese Hill-and-Pond Garden.
+4. Explore the lush conservatories at the Brooklyn Botanic Garden.

 5. Play in the sand, splash in the surf, and go for a spin on the kiddie rides at Coney Island.